 Hayes Valley Medical is proud to have earned Ultra Premiere status from Ultherapy.

-Ultherapy uses therapeutic ultrasound to stimulate the body’s own production of collagen and elastin leading to skin tightening and lifting for results that are natural and long lasting.
+Ultherapy uses ultrasound energy to stimulate the body’s own production of collagen and elastin leading to skin tightening and lifting for results that are natural and long-lasting.
 It is the only FDA-cleared, non-invasive lift that may also reduce lines and wrinkles on the décolletage and brows.
 All with little or no downtime.

 2020 – “Best Non-Surgical Skin Tightener”